-Vietnamese places are a shoe-in for casual dinners, but Cay Tre manages to take all of your favourite dishes and put them in a sleek-looking restaurant that feels like it should be in an interior design magazine.
+Cây Tre is a sleek-looking restaurant that feels like it should be in an interior design magazine.
 The food’s good, and the ox cheek pho is particularly good when it’s on, while the spring roll noodle salad is a nice way to mix things up.
-Share a plate of summer rolls, and you’ve got a perfect midweek dinner.
-They also have a branch in Shoreditch if you’re out east.
+Share a plate of summer rolls, and you’ve got a perfect mid-week dinner.
+They also have a branch in Shoreditch if you’re east of central.

 Briciole is the kind of place that you wish would open up in your neighbourhood, but it’s in Marylebone because that’s where all the nice things tend to end up.
 The bastards.
 It’s a cute but actually kind of nice Italian restaurant, and it takes the trattoria you knew growing up and makes it somewhere you’d actually be chuffed to go and eat.
 The pastas are nicely made, and we particularly like the gnocchi and rigatoni with pork ragu.
 Order a big glass of wine and split a plate of burrata, and you’re all set.

-We love the sharing plates at Koya Bar, but it’s very easy to go mental and overorder and end up eating Heinz baked beans for the rest of the month.
-Stick with the udon noodles and donburi rice dishes though, and you’ll be golden - they’re affordable, very tasty, and the combination of a seat at the bar-slash-open kitchen and nice Japanese food makes a nice change to the usual midweek fare.
+We love the sharing plates at Koya Bar, but it’s very easy to go wild and overorder and end up eating Heinz baked beans for the rest of the month.
+Stick with the udon noodles and donburi rice dishes though, and you’ll be golden - they’re affordable, very tasty, and the combination of a seat at the bar-slash-open kitchen and nice Japanese food makes a nice change to the usual mid-week fare.
 It’s no reservations, but the line’s usually manageable.

-Like finding out that the word ‘slang’ is short for ‘shortened language’, you might do a double take when you realise that yes, Granger and Co is open in the evenings and yes, their dinner menu is actually pretty good.
-The restaurant is pretty enough to linger in on a Wednesday night, and though the casual Aussie bistro-style food won’t blow your mind, it doesn’t need to be as the whole experience is totally likeable.
+Like finding out that the word ‘slang’ is short for ‘shortened language’, you might do a double take when you realise that yes, Granger and Co is open in the evenings, and yes, their dinner menu is actually pretty good.
+The restaurant is pretty enough to linger in on a Wednesday night, and though the casual Aussie bistro-style food won’t blow your mind, it doesn’t need to, as the whole experience is totally likeable.
 The shrimp burger and fish curry are the ones to get.